mtanneau/DER_experiments/README.md

 julia --project=. scripts/test_postpross.jl
 ```
 The `test_postpross.jl` script will do the following:
-* Parse output files, and create individual logs for each solver
+* Parse output files, and split into individual logs for each solver.
+These will be located in `scripts/log`.
 * Aggregate individual results files into a single `results.csv` which will be located in `scripts/`.